mturetsky98/breadfruit/README.md

 {#paragraph30}

 ### Breadfruit in Contemporary Culture and Cuisine
-Breadfruit can be boiled, baked, turned into chips or snacks or roasted , pretty much anything which can be done with potato.
+Breadfruit can be boiled, baked, turned into chips or snacks or roasted, pretty much anything which can be done with potato.
 It is tricky to keep, because it has to be cooked at the right moment between unripe and ripe, which is not always possible to predict.
 Some say fully ripe, soft  breadfruit is enjoyable as a sort of dessert.
 It is rich in complex carbohydrates and fiber, as well as calcium, potassium, magnesium, iron, thiamin and niacin, also Vitamins C and A. It has no gluten and a moderate glycemic index.
 Thus it is a highly nutritious and healthy food.[^32]
 <param ve-video vid="eYVWuXKEwDs" fit="contain">
 {#paragraph31}